seeralans/noty-vt/areas/nssde.typ

 1. *Piecewise-smooth drift*: The deterministic dynamics has a discontinuity across a codimension-one switching manifold

-2. *Multiplicative noise*: The noise amplitude depends on the state inherited from the underlying CME
+2. *Multiplicative noise*: The noise coefficient depends on the state inherited from the underlying CME

 Our goal is to compute the Gaussian envelope of fluctuations around deterministic